q0w9e8r7t6y5/p2/README.md

 ## Code style divergences

 1. No code style divergences from the guidelines.
-2. Only thing to note is that the w3validator does not seem to like the code phrase `checked = 'checked'` with php, even though it is the correct usage.
+Used phpstorm's reformat code function to check.
-3. A few lines of code on the order.php page go beyond the 80 characters because of the injection of php with HTML.
+2. A few lines of code on the order.php page go beyond the 80 characters because of the injection of php with HTML.

 ## Notes for instructor